Research profile of the Faculty of Law

 Legal research is to a high degree characterized by individual research and as such enjoys an outstanding reputation.
 The results of such a research cannot only be witnessed in monographs but especially in legal commentaries, text- and handbooks - that is forms of publication that combine legal research and so make it accessible through systematization.
 Quite often they are a result of interlinked national and international research, a specifically judicial form of collaborative research.
 All members of the faculty are engaged in such individual research.

 A further particularity of German legal research lies in the fact that legal expertise is requested for by members of the political as well as of the civic field.
 Numerous members of the faculty are thus engaged in advisory counselling in associations, foundations, religious communities, societies and professional chambers.
 They thereby have an impact on contemporary societal development and gain an insight into topical and practical legal challenges.
 The various connections of this faculty of law with extra-university-life is highlighted by the fact that several of its members are judges in a judicial panel.
-Christine Langenfeld and Andreas Paulus are judges of the Federal German Constitutional Court, Werner Heun is a judge of the Constitutional Court of Lower-Saxony.
+Christine Langenfeld and Andreas Paulus are judges of the Federal German Constitutional Court.
 Olaf Deinert is a honorary judge of the Federal Labour Court and Kai Ambos is a Judge of the Kosovo Specialist Chambers (KSC).

 Legal research in Göttingen is increasingly conducted as so-called collaborative research that is by institutional cooperation with other researchers, for instance, in research-groups, graduate colleges and collaborative research centres.
 Our faculty members are involved in various projects of collaborative research within this university as well as with other universities and research institutions.
 This includes, for example, the DFG-Research group on Cultural Property (Tobias Stoll), a DFG-Research group "Expert Cultures from the Twelfth to the Eighteenth Century" (Eva Schumann) or the DFG-Research group "Protestantism in the ethic debates of the Federal Republic of Germany between 1949-1989" (Michael Heinig).